113th Air Support Operations Squadron: History

 Unit was formed as 113th Aero Squadron in August 1917 at Kelly Field, Texas and then assigned as an aviation unit with the Pennsylvania National Guard, however apparently performed support duties as a supply unit.
-Redesignated the 634th Aero Squadron in 1918 Did not deploy to France as part of the American Expeditionary Force (AEF).
+Redesignated the 634th Aero Squadron in 1918 Did not deploy to France as part of the American Expeditionary Force.
 Squadron was demobilized in March 1919.

 Indiana National Guard

-Re-formed and its honors and lineage was combined (in 1936) with those of the 137th Squadron, Indiana NG, which had activated at Fagley Field, Indiana during August 1921 (equipped with Curtiss Jennies).
+Re-formed and its honors and combined in 1936 with the 137th Squadron (Observation), Indiana NG, which had activated at Fagley Field, Indiana during August 1921 (equipped with Curtiss Jennies).
 Redesignated the 113th Observation Squadron on 25 January 1923, the unit relocated to Schoen Field and then Stout Field (formerly Mars Hill), Indianapolis in October 1926.

 The squadron, or elements thereof, called up to perform the following state duties: aerial surveillance of labor troubles in Vanderburg and Warwick Counties 22 February-23 March 1926; flood relief duties at Hazelton-Vincennes, IN, during the Wabash River flood 15–21 January 1930; aerial mapping survey of the state of Indiana in 1930; aerial surveillance of labor troubles during a coal miners' strike at the Dixie Bee Mine August–October 1932; flood relief efforts along the Ohio River in southern Indiana during January–February 1937.
 Supported the training of the 7th Cavalry Brigade at various times 1934–36.
 Conducted summer training at Wright Field, OH, or Godman Field, 1922–40.